-White Water Rafting or River rafting as it is also know is a popular water based activity.
+What is white water rafting?
+White Water Rafting or River rafting as it is also known is a popular water-based activity.
 Most noteworthy Rafting is one of the most exciting river activities.
 It is practised commercially and privately all around the world.
-Here in Scotland, the heart land of white water rafting is here in the highland Perthshire area.
+Here in Scotland, the heartland of white water rafting is here in the Highland Perthshire area.
 The key rafting towns are Aberfeldy and Pitlochry.

-- Rafts – Today’s white water rafts are a combination of state of the art materials (Hypalon, neoprene and denier nylon) and state of the art design.
+- Rafts – Today’s whitewater rafts are a combination of state of the art materials (Hypalon, neoprene and denier nylon) and state of the art design.
 The design takes into consideration water dynamics, manoeuvrability, and safety.
-White water rafts are engineered to handle everything the river can throw at them.
+White water rafts are expertly designed, this is then heavily tested and are engineered to handle everything the river can throw at them.

-- Personal safety equipment – This includes a wetsuit for colder waters, a BA or buoyancy aid which is designed to keep you buoyant (assists your float) in the water if you find yourself in the river.
+- Personal safety equipment – Customers are issued with a wetsuit for colder waters, a BA or buoyancy aid which will keep you buoyant (assists your float) in the water if you find yourself in the river.
 Other pieces of equipment include a helmet, floating rope, a river knife, a whistle, and rescue harness built into a specialist BA.

 Raft guide training